samyam81/Two-Pointer/README.md

     - Language: Java
     - Description: Finds a pair of elements in an array whose sum equals a given target, using the Two Pointer algorithm.

-11.**IntersectionOfLinkedList**:
+11. **IntersectionOfLinkedList**:

-   -Language: C#
+    - Language: C#

-   -Description:This C# class finds the intersection node of two singly-linked lists by traversing them simultaneously until they meet or reach the end.
+    - Description: This C# class finds the intersection node of two singly-linked lists by traversing them simultaneously until they meet or reach the end.

 Each solution showcases the application of the Two Pointer algorithm to solve specific problems efficiently.